Objective-Redux/Objective-Redux/examples/react-redux/README.md

 # Summary

 This example contains:

-* Three action names
-* Three actions
-* A reducer for two actions
-* A saga
+* A React-Redux/Objective-Redux setup
-* A take_every saga
+* A state controller
-* A selector
+* A stateless controller
-* "Wiring" up code for the reducer
+* Firing an action using Objective-Redux hooks
+* Firing an action using an Objective-Redux connected component
+* Firing an action using a React-Redux connected component
-* "Wiring" up code for the Saga
+* Getting the state for the above components